DigiBP/Team-Apples/README.md

 In Integromat, scenarios are created using the process engine and added to the "external task list".
 An external worker (here: IntegromatWorker) then queries the topic, locks the task, performs the necessary work, and completes the service task within Camunda BPMN.
 On the other hand, user tasks are directly handled by the BPMN engine.

-## Information for all Service Task scenarios
+## Pre-Information to the scenarios

 ### Explanation Fetch and Lock and Complete HTTP make a request modules
 - Most of the below scenarios are used to communicate with a service task in Camunda BPMN engine.